 Recent footage from Thailand suggests the threat is being taken seriously.
 Fury has appeared leaner than usual, sparring with fighters such as Kevin Lerena and Yihang Yang, pointing toward preparation focused on resistance rather than optics.

-This return is no longer about sentiment.
-It is a check.
 If Fury handles a live heavyweight early, the comeback gains credibility.
 If he cannot, the conversation changes fast.

 Click here to subscribe to our FREE newsletter